 Our eCDN guide covers everything you need to know about enterprise Content Delivery Networks.
 Download the complete guide with information about:

 - What to consider when implementing and eCDN and choosing the right provider

 How does an eCDN work?

 In general, there are different ways of how an eCDN can reduce the amount of data that has to slap through a firewall.
 Some companies are using an eCDN based on multicast or caching technology, and others rely on Peer-to-Peer software.
 StriveCast has developed a P2P eCDN solution, which is pretty appropriate to solve bottleneck problems in streaming situations.
 Using a P2P-based eCDN technology makes sure, that not every user within a corporate network connects to the source.
 When even a few do, there won’t be any problems with network congestion anymore.
 The extant viewers are provided with data by building a sharing network of all corporate network members.
-When you want to learn more about our P2P eCDN solution, you can find more information here.
+If you want to learn more about our P2P eCDN solution, you can find more information here.

 Applications of an enterprise Content Delivery Networks

 Enterprise Content Delivery Networks are often used when companies need to distribute large amounts of data within their corporate network.
 A typical application is the delivery of live and on-demand video data, as for example: